Andrewtho5942/Descargo/README.md

 # Descargo
-- This project is a firefox browser extension that enables you to download videos from any hosting platform on the internet, either with a link, or by detecting .m3u8 files as they are loaded by the page and converting them to mp4.
+- Descargo is a firefox browser extension that enables you to download videos from any hosting platform on the internet, either with a link, or by detecting .m3u8 files as they are loaded by the page and converting them to mp4.
 - The extension uses a server running locally to do file manipulation currently, including ffmpeg for .m3u8 file conversion and yt-dlp for downloading and processing youtube videos.
 - Here are a some interesting features that the extension offers: